damonto/telegram-sms/README.md

 Since the new version of `libqmi` has not been officially released and `lpac` doesn't provide a binary with the built-in QMI driver, you will need to compile `libqmi` and `lpac` manually.

-For detailed build instructions, refer to [libqmi's official documentation](https://modemmanager.org/docs/libqmi/building/building-meson/).
+For detailed build instructions, refer to [libqmi's official documentation](https://modemmanager.org/docs/libqmi/building/building-meson/) and [lpac's official documentation](https://github.com/estkme-group/lpac/blob/main/docs/DEVELOPERS.md)

 #### 1. Compile and Install `libqmi`